A Glimpse into Peruvian Heritage and a Dive into Manu National Jungle!

 Once back at the lodge, we will be having breakfast around 7:30 am.
 Afterwards, we will start our journey to a forest of giant Ceiba Trees which will be rising above us.
 These trees are ancient and some have been around for more than 400 years.
 The centre of our 2-hour hike will present us with one of the oldest trees in the jungle, which has a trunk that is several feet thick with roots swelling above the ground, so much that when you stand in between them they will come above your waist.
 The vastness and ancient nature of the jungle will provide you with a truly humbling experience.

 We arrive back the Soga de Oro lodge at about 1:00 pm where we are served lunch.
-We will then travel by boat for 40 minutes back to Atalaya and drive for approx. 40 minutes to an animal sanctuary.
+We’ll then travel by boat for 40 minutes back to Atalaya and drive for approx. 40 minutes to an animal sanctuary.
 Monkeys, macaws, and other animals live happily there, under the care of some very kind people.
-You will have the chance to see these wonderful animals up close and even get to interact with them!
+You’ll have the chance to see these wonderful animals up close and even get to interact with them!
 From there, we will proceed towards a small community to meet locals and have the opportunity to do some shopping for textiles and clothes made with materials from the surrounding jungle!

 Max altitude: 2130 ft (650 m) above sea level Overnight stay at the Bambu Lodge